staticwebdev/30DaysOfSWA/www/blog/2022-08-31/index.md

 **The next roundup will be published on Sep 28, 2022**.

-Have an SWA-related article, open-source project, or event, you want us to include?
-Submit the details [**using this custom issue**](https://github.com/staticwebdev/30DaysOfSWA/issues/new?assignees=&labels=ThisMonthIn+-+Community&template=---this-month-in-swa--community-submission.md&title=This+Month+In%3A+Community) as soon as possible.
+Have an SWA-related article, open-source project, or event, you want us to include? <br /> Are you a student learning SWA, and created your first site or created content of what you learned? _We'd love to hear and see all your SWA creations!_</br>

+ Submit the details [**using this custom issue**](https://github.com/staticwebdev/30DaysOfSWA/issues/new?assignees=&labels=ThisMonthIn+-+Community&template=---this-month-in-swa--community-submission.md&title=This+Month+In%3A+Community) as soon as possible. </br></br>

 ---